What Is A Modular Data Center?

 What Is a Container Based Modular Data Center?

-data center modular design A container based data center is a pre-fabricated modular container that can be outfitted with server racks, power and cooling provisions, and shipped to almost any location.
+A container-based data center is a prefabricated modular container that can be outfitted with server racks, power, and cooling provisions and shipped to almost any location.
 Container-based solutions are built to international standards to withstand weather conditions specific to each geographic region.

 What Is a Modular Based Solution?